theheroGAC/PSV-Cleaner/README.md

 ## Easy to Use

 1. Launch the application.
 2. View how much space can be freed (calculated recursively).
 3. Press **X** to preview all files that will be deleted.
 4. Review the detailed file list with sizes.
 5. Press **X** again to confirm and start cleaning.
+6. **Emergency Stop**: Press **Circle** during cleaning to safely interrupt the operation.
-6. Watch the progress bar complete.
+7. Watch the progress bar complete.
-7. See results and updated space available.
+8. See results and updated space available.

 **Optional:** Press **Triangle** on main screen to access selective cleaning options.

 ---